mlochbaum/BQN/doc/expression.md

 The four roles (subject, function, two kinds of modifier) describe expressions, not values.
 When an expression is evaluated, the value's [type](types.md) doesn't have to correspond to its role, and can even change from one evaluation to another.
 An expression's role is determined entirely by its source code, so it's fixed.

+In the table, `?` marks an optional left argument.
+If there isn't a value in that position, or it's [Nothing](#nothing) (`·`), the middle function will be called with only one argument.

 If you're comfortable reading [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) and want to understand things in more detail than described below, you might check the [grammar specification](../spec/grammar.md) as well.

 ## Syntactic role